 Do delusional beliefs, distorted memories, and confabulatory explanations have genuinely epistemic benefits?
 Are people epistemically blameworthy for having "imperfect cognitions"?

 What are the consequences of acknowledging that delusional beliefs, distorted memories, and confabulatory explanations can be epistemically advantageous?

+One of the main objectives of the project was to develop an account of epistemic innocence for imperfect cognitions.
 Ideally, we would have cognitions that satisfy norms of truth and accuracy and that are supported by, and responsive to, the evidence available to us, as well as fostering the acquisition, retention and good use of true beliefs.
 But we have limited cognitive capacities, and imperfect cognitions that are false or inaccurate and badly supported by, or irresponsive to, the evidence are a common occurrence (e.g., delusional beliefs, distorted memories, confabulatory explanations).

-2. No Relevant Alternatives.
+2. No Alternatives.
 Alternative cognitions that would deliver the same epistemic benefit are unavailable to that agent at that time.

 Different notions and degrees of unavailability apply.
 In general terms, there may be no genuine alternative to an imperfect cognition, because information that would lend support to a different, more accurate, cognition is opaque to introspection, not open to investigation, irretrievable, or blocked for motivational reasons; or the alternative cognition could be strictly speaking available, but it would not carry the same epistemic benefit as the imperfect cognition (e.g., it would not offer a plausible explanation of the agent's experience or it would not support the agent's sense of self to the same extent).